jamescherti/outline-indent.el/README.md

 `folding.el` uses markers in the buffer to annotate folds.

-n contrast, `outline-indent.el` takes a different approach by utilizing indentation levels to determine foldable sections.
+In contrast, `outline-indent.el` takes a different approach by utilizing indentation levels to determine foldable sections.

 ## License